'Farewell to pantomime villain Brown'

 This does, finally, look like the end of Scott Brown as a footballer and all-round cartoon baddie, a title he has absolutely revelled in, as if he was an actor playing himself in the story of his own life.
 In some ways, that's true.
 The 36-year-old been a performer for all these years, a guy who put a mask up whenever he put his kit on.

 When you met the person as opposed to the footballer, you quickly became aware of the difference between the two.
-The chutzpah of the athlete - domineering and unrelentingly intense at his peak - was in mark contrast to the humility and humour of the person, the tremendous self-deprecation, to the point of self-mocking.
+The chutzpah of the athlete - domineering and unrelentingly intense at his peak - was in notable contrast to the humility and humour of the person, the tremendous self-deprecation, to the point of self-mocking.

 All of it was laced with a bit of hurt at the flak he took, which was fuel to his fire.
 "Not bad for a guy whose legs have gone," he would say.
 "I'm doing OK for somebody who was finished 10 years ago."